Updated September 2025

 YNAB has made a tremendous difference in my life and, for me, finding the money, first, is key.
 It’s right up there with “When making decisions, check your budget, not your bank account balance.”

-It’s the behavioral game-changer that turned my budget experience from a guilt-ridden, reactive one to a positive, proactive one.
-I’ve shared this approach with people who attend my YNAB classes, and it brings me so much happiness to see that “Find the money, first.” is helpful to them, too.
+It’s the behavioral game-changer that turned my financial situation from a guilt-ridden, reactive one to a positive, proactive one that actually moves me toward my financial goals.
+I’ve shared this approach with people who attend my YNAB workshops, and it brings me so much happiness to see that “Find the money, first.” is helpful to them, too.

-And drop into one of our workshops.
-If I’m teaching, I’d love to hear how YNAB’s working for you.
+And drop into one of our YNAB workshops.
+They’re free and cover a variety of personal finance topics.
+If I’m teaching, I’d love to hear how YNAB’s working for you and what milestones you're hitting.